-Fall detection sensors are simple but effective devices that can alert a neighbour or carer that its owner might have fallen, and therefore get them prompt assistance or medical services.
+These falls can be particularly dangerous if the person is living alone, and the best fall detection sensors are simple but effective devices that can alert a neighbour or carer that its owner might have fallen, and therefore get them prompt assistance or medical services.

 - Want your company or services to be added to this buyer’s guide?
 Please email your request to firstname.lastname@example.org with the URL of the buying guide in the subject line.